-- 21. The authoritative Commentary on these treaty provisions emphasises that a journalist "does not lose this status by entering an area of armed conflict on a professional mission, even if he is accompanying the armed forces or if he takes advantage of their logistic support"66 and that "war correspondents" are classified as civilians.67 The Commentary indicates that the term "journalist" should be interpreted broadly and according to the "ordinary meaning of the word" for the purposes of international humanitarian law.68 The term encompasses "correspondents and reporters writing for a daily newspaper" but also "a much wider circle of people working for the press and other media".
-69 The Commentary refers to the following definition provided by draft Article 2(a) of the International Convention for the Protection of Victims of International Armed Conflict as a "guide for the interpretation of Article 79": "the word 'journalist' shall mean any correspondent, reporter, photographer, and their technical film, radio and television assistants who are ordinarily engaged in any of these activities as their principal occupation [...]."70 At the same time, the Commentary explicitly excludes the possibility of according the status of journalist under Article 79 to "anyone who, as a member of the armed forces, has a function connected with information within the armed forces".71 The meaning of "journalist" from the perspective international and regional human rights will be discussed further in a later part of this paper. - 22.
+- 21. The authoritative Commentary on these treaty provisions emphasises that a journalist "does not lose this status by entering an area of armed conflict on a professional mission, even if he is accompanying the armed forces or if he takes advantage of their logistic support" and that "war correspondents" are classified as civilians.
+The Commentary indicates that the term "journalist" should be interpreted broadly and according to the "ordinary meaning of the word" for the purposes of international humanitarian law.
+The term encompasses "correspondents and reporters writing for a daily newspaper" but also "a much wider circle of people working for the press and other media".
+The Commentary refers to the following definition provided by draft Article 2(a) of the International Convention for the Protection of Victims of International Armed Conflict as a "guide for the interpretation of Article 79": "the word 'journalist' shall mean any correspondent, reporter, photographer, and their technical film, radio and television assistants who are ordinarily engaged in any of these activities as their principal occupation [...]."
+At the same time, the Commentary explicitly excludes the possibility of according the status of journalist under Article 79 to "anyone who, as a member of the armed forces, has a function connected with information within the armed forces".
+71 The meaning of "journalist" from the perspective international and regional human rights will be discussed further in a later part of this paper. - 22.
 As a consequence of their status as members of the civilian population (albeit specifically protected), journalists and other media workers should be differentiated from combatants at all times during an armed conflict.
 In this regard, Article 48 of the First Additional Protocol provides that "the Parties to the conflict shall at all times distinguish between the civilian population and combatants and between civilian objects and military objectives and accordingly shall direct their operations only against military objectives."
 As a result of this "principle of distinction", which also has customary international law status, journalists and media workers should not be objects of direct attacks.
-Article 51(2) of First Additional Protocol states, "the civilian population as such, as well as individual civilians, shall not be the object of attack," where an "attack" is defined as an "[act] of violence against the adversary, whether in offence or in defence".
-Furthermore, "acts or threats of violence" against journalists or media workers, which have as their "primary purpose ... to spread terror among the civilian population," are also prohibited under this provision.
-The prohibition on attacks or reprisals against
+Article 51(2) of First Additional Protocol states, "the civilian population as such, as well as individual civilians, shall not be immunity against attack is based on the prohibition on attacking civilians unless and for such time as they take a direct part in hostilities (see Rule 6).
+This conclusion is borne out by practice, even before the adoption of the Additional Protocols."
+The Organisation of American States' Special Rapporteur for Freedom of Expression has observed: "where there are still internal armed conflicts, the aggressiveness and intolerance characteristic of the armed subjects continue to pose a grave threat to the lives and safety of journalists, critics and dissidents."
+IACHR, Annual Report of the Office of the Special Rapporteur for Freedom of Expression, Chapter IV, 25 February 2009, OEA/Ser.L/V/II.134 Doc.
+5 rev. 1, para 45.

-63 See Rule 34 of Customary International Humanitarian Law Database which states: "Civilian journalists engaged in professional missions in areas of armed conflict must be respected and protected as long as they are not taking a direct part in hostilities."
+&lt;sup>63 See Rule 34 of Customary International Humanitarian Law Database which states: "Civilian journalists engaged in professional missions in areas of armed conflict must be respected and protected as long as they are not taking a direct part in hostilities."

-64 Articles 79(2) Additional Protocol I.
+&lt;sup>64 Articles 79(2) Additional Protocol I.

-65 Articles 79(3) Additional Protocol I.
+&lt;sup>65 Articles 79(3) Additional Protocol I.

-66 Commentary to Additional Protocol I at para 3257.
+&lt;sup>66 Commentary to Additional Protocol I at para 3257.

-67 Commentary to Additional Protocol I at para 3259.
+&lt;sup>67 Commentary to Additional Protocol I at para 3259.

-$^{^{68}}$ Additional Protocol I at paras 3260 $-\,3261.$
+&lt;sup>68 Additional Protocol I at paras 3260 - 3261.